dishankgarg/House-Price-Prediction/README.md

 - **Evaluating the Model**: Assess model performance using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), or R-squared.
 - **Tuning Hyperparameters**: Optimize model performance by adjusting hyperparameters.

-### Usage

-1. **Preprocess Data**: Run the data preprocessing scripts to clean and prepare the dataset.
-2. **Train Model**: Execute the model creation scripts to train and evaluate the predictive model.
-3. **Predict Prices**: Use the trained model to predict house prices based on new input data.

-For detailed instructions, refer to the `docs/` directory.

----

-Feel free to modify the steps and details according to your project's specifics!